-- \\\Summa Cum Laude With Highest Academic Distinction (GPA 3.90-4.0) - \\Magna Cum Laude With Great Academic Distinction (GPA 3.75-3.89) - \ Cum Laude With Academic Distinction (GPA 3.5-3.74)
+\\\Summa Cum Laude - With Highest Academic Distinction (GPA 3.90-4.0) \\Magna Cum Laude - With Great Academic Distinction (GPA 3.75-3.89) \ Cum Laude - With Academic Distinction (GPA 3.5-3.74)

-A minimum of 24 credit hours of courses deemed eligible for graduation must be taken through Pratt Community

-College to qualify for Summa Cum Laude, Magna Cum Laude, and Cum Laude honors.
-All full -time students (taking 12 credit hours or more), including high school students, are eligible for inclusion in the President's and Dean's Honor Roll report calculation.
+A student must have full-time (12 credit hours) status per semester (corequisite support and zero level courses excluded) to qualify for Academic Awards as outlined in the PCC catalog.
+A minimum of 24 credit hours of courses deemed eligible for graduation must be taken through Pratt Community College to qualify for the Summa Cum Laude, Magna Cum Laude, and Cum Laude honors.
+Performance courses are excluded in the calculation for academic award eligibility.

-Degree Requirements for Major and Transfer
+Degree Requirements for Area of Study (Major) and Transfer

-Degree requirements apply to all students who will receive a degree, regardless of their major.
-For the Associate of Arts and Associate of Science Degrees, certain courses in the major area are highly recommended in order to stay on track for a bachelor's degree program in that major area.
-Associate of Applied Science and Certificate programs of study are listed in the catalog and should be followed.
+Degree requirements apply to all students who will receive a degree, regardless of their area of study.
+Requirements for all degrees and certificates are listed in the catalog and should be followed.
 Special assistance in course selection will be provided by a designated advisor.

-Each student's advisor and the Registrar will assist students in determining the specific courses needed for the chosen major.
-All transfer students should establish contact as early as possible with the institution where they plan to earn a bachelor's degree.
+While each student's advisor and the Registrar will assist students in determining the specific courses needed for the chosen area of study, it is the student's responsibility to select classes leading to degree/certificate completion at PCC and the transfer institution.
+Students should establish contact as early as possible with the institution where they plan to earn a bachelor's degree.
 The Registrar can recommend a reliable contact at each of the six state universities and at most of the private colleges in Kansas.
 Advisors maintain close ties with their departmental counterparts at other colleges and universities.
-However, it is the student's responsibility to select a major and to see that the major courses, electives and other variable requirements for the bachelor's degree are met.